Dental A Team with Kiera Dent

 Hire for the Future, Not Just the Current Mess

-One of the best mindset shifts is this: the ad can represent the future version of the practice, as long as leadership is committed to building it.
+A practice does not need to be perfect to hire well.
+One powerful mindset shift is realizing that a hiring ad can represent the future version of the practice, as long as leadership is committed to building it.

 A Simple Way to Test If the Ad Is Strong